magepages/mpdocs/docs/mass-product-actions/index.md

 #### 2.11.
 Update Website

-- Admin can perform **Update Website** for one or multiple websites by clicking on **order ID**
+- Admin can perform **Update Website** for one or multiple websites by clicking on **product ID**
-- In case Admin wants to do mass action for all order, click **Select All**, the system will auto select all created orders.
+- In case Admin wants to do mass action for all product, click **Select All**, the system will auto select all created products.
-  - Click **Select All on This Page**, the system will select all orders displayed on the grid.
+  - Click **Select All on This Page**, the system will select all products displayed on the grid.

 ![](https://i.imgur.com/kkVm4OB.png)

-After selecting the order, Admin click **Action** and select **Update Websites**.
+After selecting the product, Admin click **Action** and select **Update Websites**.
 The system will display popup for admin to choose actions to update websites

 ![](https://i.imgur.com/tIbtS8A.png)